canonical/cm3-gadget/README.md

-# Raspberry Pi 3 Gadget Snap
+# Raspberry CM3 Gadget Snap

-This repository contains the official Ubuntu Core gadget snap for the Raspberry Pi 3.
+This repository contains the official Ubuntu Core gadget snap for the Raspberry CM3.

 ## Gadget Snaps